 I can’t personally speak for Windows users, but with Spotlight on the Mac, you can quickly find any file with just a couple of keywords.

 Adding metadata to your song ideas will help you organize them and find them quickly.
 If you tag your songs with descriptive terms like “happy” or “rock anthem,” you’ll be able to make unique connections between all of your song ideas using criteria like emotional content, subject matter, tempo, or key signature.

 4. Review your song ideas at least once a week

 Your weekly review is the time when you archive finished songs, choose your next song to write, and celebrate all the great song ideas you came up with during the past week.
 You can also add tags during this review to help your songwriting during the upcoming week.

-The weekly songwriting review is good for reevaluating, reprocessing, and feeding your intuition.
+The weekly songwriting review is useful for reevaluating, reprocessing, and feeding your intuition.

-5. Commit to write at least 15 minutes a day and for longer periods a couple of times a week
+5. Commit to writing at least 15 minutes a day and for more extended periods a couple of times a week